 Can I take a photo of my current floor and email it to you for identification?

 We cannot always identify flooring based on photos.
 Pergo over the years has hundreds of combinations of colors, patterns and plank thickness, and in most cases we no longer stock what was sold in prior years and has now been discontinued.
 We suggest that you take a swatch of your floor to your local home improvement stores and see if you can identify a suitable match with what is on display.

-Pergo DOES NOT recommend the use of steam mops on laminate floors.
+Pergo DOES NOT permit the use of steam mops on laminate floors.

 Yes.
 However, in the event that your floor has been discontinued it will be replaced with a comparable or better floor.

 How can I protect my floor against pet accidents?

 If you have Pergo laminate flooring with SpillProtect or WetProtect waterproof technology, pet accidents are no problem.
 Your floor is protected against moisture damage and stains, but you will need to clean up any messes that leave residue on your flooring.
 Unfortunately, laminate without SpillProtect or WetProtect technology is not protected against pet accidents.
 We recommend that you clean up spills and messes as quickly as possible, to avoid permanent damage to your floor.